 To effectively record large Trace Recording Data (TRD) files via winIDEA Analyzer you must understand potential causes and their solutions.
+Below, we outline these challenges and provide solutions.

 Trace data is captured by an on-chip trace engine, which stores it in an on-chip buffer or streams it through a trace port to the debugger.
 Trace Recording Data (TRD) files store this raw trace data, enabling the analysis of a system's behavior during runtime.